About the pictorial collections

-From daguerreotype to digital, the photograph collection of over 1.2 million images, spans over 150 years of photographic history.
-The collection has early calotypes by William Henry Fox Talbot, the inventor of photography, and closer to home, an impressive set of albums compiled by the 19th Century watercolorist and photographer John Kinder, containing remarkable examples of photography from the wet plate era.
+From daguerreotype to digital, the photograph collection has more than 1.2 million images and spans over 150 years of photographic history.
+The collection has early calotypes by William Henry Fox Talbot, the inventor of photography, and closer to home, an impressive set of albums compiled by the 19th century watercolourist and photographer John Kinder, containing remarkable examples of photography from the wet plate era.

 New Zealand at War

 As a War Memorial and Museum we have a strong commitment to the representation of New Zealanders at war.
 Pictorial collections has a large range of material from both world wars as well as images of other conflict involving New Zealanders.

 Access to the Pictorial Collections

 Consisting of photographs, paintings and drawings, these Collections are accessible via the Library on the top floor during opening hours.

 To search the Collection select a category: eg, Library / Pictorial, Taonga; or search all categories.

 Parts of the collection are only available by prior appointment, and with professional help.
 In general, access to original photographs and pictures is by appointment.

 Please contact the Museum Library for more information, or come and visit it yourself.

 Regularly changing exhibitions which draw upon these resources are displayed in the Pictorial Gallery throughout the year.